eduwass/datastar/sdk/typescript/README.md

 Currently it only exposes an http1 server, if you want http2 I recommend you use a reverse proxy until http2 support is added.

-Deno is used for building the npm package: `deno run -A build.ts VERSION`
+Deno is used for building the npm package: `deno run -A build.ts` (uses version from `src/consts.ts` by default, or specify custom version as argument)

+**Note:** Building is only required if you want to use the SDK as an npm package or test the examples.
+For running the test servers, you can run the TypeScript source files directly with Deno.

 Usage is straightforward: